-- Your Co-Payment for diabetes education program services provided by a physician who is a participating provider will be \$40.
-This Co-Payment will not apply toward the satisfaction of any deductible. - Your Co-Payment for Physical Therapy, Physical Medicine and Occupational Therapy services provided by a physician who is participating provider will be \$40.
-This Co-Payment will not apply toward the satisfaction of any deductible. - Your Co-Payment for speech therapy provided by a participating provider will be \$40, this Co-Payment will not apply toward the satisfaction of any deductible by a physician who is participating provider. - Your Co-Payment for chiropractic services provided by a physician who is a participating provider will be \$40.
+Your Co-Payment for diabetes education program services provided by a physician who is a participating provider will be \$65.
 This Co-Payment will not apply toward the satisfaction of any deductible.

-- Your Co-Payment for acupuncture services provided by a physician who is a participating provider will be \$40.
+- Your Co-Payment for Physical Therapy, Physical Medicine and Occupational Therapy services provided by a physician who is participating provider will be \$65.
+This Co-Payment will not apply toward the satisfaction of any deductible. - Your Co-Payment for speech therapy provided by a participating provider will be \$65, this Co-Payment will not apply toward the satisfaction of any deductible by a physician who is participating provider. - Your Co-Payment for chiropractic services provided by a physician who is a participating provider will be \$65.
+This Co-Payment will not apply toward the satisfaction of any deductible. - Your coinsurance for ground or air ambulance transportation will be 30% of the maximum allowed amount. - Your Co-Payment for acupuncture services provided by a physician who is a participating provider will be \$65.
 This Co-Payment will not apply toward the satisfaction of any deductible. - Your Co-Payment for specified transplants (heart, liver, lung, combination heart-lung, kidney, pancreas, simultaneous pancreas-kidney, or bone marrow/stem cell and similar procedures) determined to be medically necessary and performed at a designated CME or BDCSC will be the same as for participating providers.
 Services for specified transplants are not covered when performed at other than a designated CME or BDCSC.
 See UTILIZATION REVIEW PROGRAM.